You’ve narrowed down a topic for your paper, now what?

 Engaging With Sources

-As I was approaching my comprehensive exams, I was quickly getting overwhelmed with the sheer amount of reading I had to do and the subsequent synthesis.
+As I was approaching my comprehensive exams, I was quickly getting overwhelmed by the sheer amount of reading I had to do and the subsequent synthesis.
 My fellow cohort-mate, Joelle Nivens, gave me sage advice that she received from a professor, “Write as you read.”

 What does that even mean?
 It means that writing should be an integral component of your reading process.